Ab initio nuclear shape coexistence and emergence of island of inversion around $N=20$: Methods

-\textit{\textbf{Methods.}} We start from an intrinsic nuclear many-body Hamiltonian that includes both two-body ($NN$) and three-body ($3N$) interactions.
-The $NN$ interaction is based on the chiral N\textsuperscript{3}LO potential by \citet{Entem:2003PRC}, referred to as `EM'.
-We apply the free-space SRG~\cite{Bogner:2010PPNP} to evolve the EM interaction to a resolution scale of $\lambda=1.8$ fm$^{-1}$.
+We start from an intrinsic nuclear many-body Hamiltonian that includes both two-body ($NN$) and three-body ($3N$) interactions.
+The $NN$ interaction is based on the chiral N\textsuperscript{3}LO potential by Entem and Machleidt \cite{Entem:2003PRC}, referred to as `EM'.
+The free-space SRG~\cite{Bogner:2010PPNP} is used to evolve the EM interaction to a resolution scale of $\lambda=1.8$ fm$^{-1}$.
 The $3N$ interaction is constructed with a cutoff of $\Lambda=2.0$ fm$^{-1}$.
 The resulting Hamiltonian is labeled EM1.8/2.0~\cite{Hebeler:2011PRC}.
 We normal-order the $3N$ interaction with respect to a pre-selected reference state, retaining only the zero-, one-, and two-body terms.
-We explored two types of reference state: (i) an ensemble of multiple symmetry-restored Hartree-Fock-Bogoliubov states, determined through variation after particle-number projection (VAPNP) and subsequently projected also onto good angular momentum, and (ii) the ground state from a PGCM calculation.
+We explored two types of reference states: (i) an ensemble of multiple symmetry-restored Hartree-Fock-Bogoliubov states, determined through variation after particle-number projection (VAPNP) and subsequently projected also onto good angular momentum, and (ii) the ground state from a PGCM calculation.
 These are referred to as the ENO and GNO schemes, respectively.
-Our findings indicate that the ENO scheme outperforms the GNO scheme for nuclei exhibiting shape coexistence~\cite{Zhou:2024supp}, and is thus employed in the remainder of the present analysis.
+Our findings indicate that the ENO scheme outperforms the GNO scheme for nuclei exhibiting shape coexistence~\cite{Zhou:2024supp}, hence it is employed in the remainder of the present analysis.

 Using the normal-ordered Hamiltonian $H(0)$, we solve the IMSRG flow equation